NORTHEAST BRAZIL BIRDING TOUR: DETAILED ITINERARY

 To finish off this fantastic day, we will cover more of the ‘gerais’ habitat (Cerrado) in search of Rusty-backed Antwren.
 Here we should notice the deep calls of the Red-winged Tinamou and the trill of the Spotted Nothura.
 Some semi-deciduous woodland known as ‘mata-de-cipó’ (vine forest) will provide another chance for some Caatinga specialities such as Great Xenops and Stripe-backed Antbird, as well as the opportunity to see a Northeast Brazil endemic that is restricted to this particular type of forest, the Narrow-billed Antwren.
 At dusk, we will have another chance for Scissor-tailed Nightjar.

-Northeast Brazil: Day 16 Today we will spend a few hours birding the ‘gerais’ or ‘mata-de-cipó’ around Mucugê before hitting the road towards Boa Nova.
+Northeast Brazil: Day 15 Today we will spend a few hours birding the ‘gerais’ or ‘mata-de-cipó’ around Mucugê before heading for Boa Nova.
 Our main target along the way will be the uncommon Sharp-tailed Grass Tyrant (or Sharp-tailed Tyrant), which was only recently discovered in this area (this is a little-recorded species in Northeast Brazil).

 We should arrive at Boa Nova, where we will stay for three nights, in time for some initial exploration.
 The famous Boa Nova area is a transition zone between the dry thorny scrub, known as Caatinga, and the Atlantic Rainforest that once used to cover most of the eastern Brazilian coastal hill ranges, but of which only a few patches remain in the Boa Nova municipality.